Crusading movement: Finances

-The historian Simon Lloyd notes that crusading was "crippingly expensive".
-Although precise figures are lacking, (Note: The first crusade of Louis IX of France stands out as a notable exception: between 1248 and 1254, he spent 1,537,570 livres tournois—over 600 percent of his average annual income—on his campaigns in the Levant.
-In addition to financing his own expedition, he also supported his companions through gifts and loans, leading Lloyd to estimate Louis's total expenditure at c.
+The historian Simon Lloyd notes that crusading was "cripplingly expensive".
+Although precise figures are mainly lacking, (Note: The first crusade of Louis IX of France stands out as a notable exception: between 1248 and 1254, he spent 1,537,570 livres tournois—over 600 percent of his average annual income—on his campaigns in the Levant.
+As well as financing his own expedition, he supported his companions through gifts and loans, leading Lloyd to estimate Louis's total expenditure at c.
 3,000,000 livres.
 Yet even this substantial sum excludes expenses incurred by other crusaders who joined his campaign.) estimates suggest that a knight spent over four years' income.
 Aristocrats sold commodities or granted civic privileges for cash.
-(Note: Before departing on his crusade in 1236, Earl Richard of Cornwall ordered entire woodlands to be felled in order to sell timber.
+(Note: Before departing on his crusade in 1236, Earl Richard of Cornwall ordered entire woodlands to be felled to sell timber.
 In 1202, Hugh IV, Count of Saint-Pol, granted urban privileges to three or four settlements within his domains.)
-Although selling inherited estates was rare, lands were often mortgaged or pledged via vifgage, allowing creditors repayment from property income.
+Inherited lands were often mortgaged or pledged via vifgage, allowing creditors repayment from property income.
 Others secured funds through gifts or loans from kin or lords.
 (Note: For instance, Duke Robert Curthose pledged Normandy to his brother, William Rufus, King of England, as a security for a loan of 10,000 marks in 1096.)
 In Iberia, parias (tributes from Muslim rulers) helped fund Christian forces.

 An extraordinary tax for Holy Land defence was first introduced in France and England in 1166.
 The 1188 "Saladin tithe" imposed a ten percent levy on income and property, though compliance varied.
 In 1199, Pope Innocent III ordered church revenues taxed for crusading.
 Pope Gregory X defined collection procedures in 1274, but clergy often resisted.

-From 1199, donations were also gathered via church chests.
+From 1199, donations were gathered via church chests.
 In 1213, Innocent III introduced a new mechanism, allowing anyone—except monks—to vow a crusade and redeem it financially.
 This practice of purchasing indulgences continued into the early modern period.
 (Note: In Germany, an indulgence cost roughly the equivalent of a household's weekly expenses c.
 1500.)
 With the spread of printing in the mid-15th century, indulgence sheets were mass-produced with blanks for beneficiaries' names.

 Warfare

-The historian Peter Lock notes that launching "a crusade was no easy task and the time given for preparation was often short".
+The historian Peter Lock notes that mounting "a crusade was no easy task and the time given for preparation was often short".
 The gathering of pack animals, wagons, war horses, and supplies, like fodder and water, was essential in individual crusades' success, but is poorly documented in contemporary sources.